onleetosh/homework-1/README.md

 ### 24. IFRAME

 What is an IFRAME?
-IFRAME displays a smaller view on top of the current view.
+IFRAME displays a small view inside of the current view.

 What are IFRAMEs commonly used for?
 It is used to display a webpage within a webpage.
 For example, embedding a youtube video into a web page.